mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-stylesets.md

 export type StringProxy = (p?: "string") => string;
 ```

-The `IStyleset` interface extends the `ICssStyleset` interface and changes the type of each style property to include additional types.
+The `ExtendedStyleset` interface extends the `ICssStyleset` interface and changes the type of each style property to include additional types.